arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/How-to-integrate-the-Arduino-IoT-with-IFTTT.md

 13. Write `counter_change` in **{event}** field and copy the URL from the curl command (we'll use it in the next section).

-## Creating a Thing in Arduino IoT Cloud
+## Creating a Thing in Arduino Cloud

 Next, we'll create a Thing that will use the webhook to trigger the IFTTT applet.

 ---

-1. Go to [Arduino IoT Cloud](https://www.arduino.cc/en/IoT/HomePage).
+1. Go to [Arduino Cloud](https://www.arduino.cc/en/IoT/HomePage).
 If prompted, sign in to your Arduino account.

 2. In the **Things** tab, click **CREATE THING**.